 We list all the available updates for the Sylphyo at www.aodyo.com/updates.
 Regularly check this page, or subscribe to its RSS feed, to stay informed of new updates.

-Once in this page, find the Sylphyo - Last version section, and click on the link corresponding to your operating system (Mac or Windows) in order to download the update utility.
+Once in this page, click on the link corresponding to your operating system (Windows or Mac) in order to download the update utility.